-If you move house, you will need to notify the Driver and Vehicle Licensing Agency (DVLA).
-Your new address will be needed for your driving licence, vehicle log book (V5C) and Direct Debit mandate.
+When you move house, you need to notify the Driver and Vehicle Licensing Agency (DVLA).
+Your new address will be needed for your driving licence, vehicle log book (V5C) and Direct Debit mandate (if applicable).

 It will also be relevant if you have a personalised number plate or a trailer registration certificate.

 You don’t need to inform the DVLA if your move is temporary and you can still be contacted at your permanent address.
-This means university students do not have to contact the DVLA if studying away from home, for example.
+This means, for example, that university students do not have to contact the DVLA if studying away from home during term times.

 Change address for a driving licence